Authentic Lessons for 21st Century Learning

 • How might you use this tech tool in the classroom?

-Have participants work as a group to type the answer to all three questions.
+Have participants work as a group to type the answers to all four questions.
 Pass out the Student ISTE Standards handout or provide participants with a link to a digital version as a resource.
 If participants struggle to answer the third question about Tech Tools, refer them to the back of the Note Catcher handout where the Tech Tool Resources are listed.
 Encourage participants to also use the information on the Canva presentation from the previous activity.
 Start the 10-minute timer and give participants time to complete their presentation.

 Extend